 Thirdly, It is forgotten by those who offer these objections to the constitutionality of the Synod's proceedings that a Professor in a Theological Seminary sustains two relations-one in which he is responsible as a teacher to the Curators of an educational institute, and another in which he is responsible as a minister of the gospel to his Presbytery.
-There is no question, to my mind, that the Constitution gives the Board of Directors the power in some way to try a Professor; but the question is whether there are no cases in which the Board may arrest certain objectionable teachings, or even take steps looking to the removal of an objectionable teacher, without the formality of a regular trial. † In regard to that question I submit the following considerations:
+There is no question, to my mind, that the Constitution gives the Board of Directors the power in some way to try a Professor; but the question is whether there are no cases in which the Board may arrest certain objectionable teachings, or even take steps looking to the removal of an objectionable teacher, without the formality of a regular trial.† In regard to that question I submit the following considerations:

-- r.
-It would violate all analogy to suppose that the Curators of an educational institution could not, upon grounds of expediency, prevent certain teachings, or even request the resignation of a teacher, without instituting formal process against him.
-If they should be convinced by sufficient evidence that his teaching of certain views, or his continuance in cffice, would be detrimental to the interests of the institution and to other related interests, what hinders them from taking that course?
-And is it not almost unsupposable that one, requested to vacate his position by competent authority, should refuse to comply with the request, or demand a formal trial before he will admit the necessity of his retirement? - 2.
-There was in this instance no need for the tabling of charges and The evidence before the Board and the Associated for a formal trial.
-Syncds was sufficient to ground action on the part of either. might have proceeded, upon that evidence, to prohibit the inculcation of the Perkins Professor's peculiar views if they had deemed them prejudicial to the welfare of the Seminary and the interests of the church.
-The same evidence comes before this Synod as one declined to do so. of the bodies controlling the Seminary, and it is competent for it to examine the evidence and decide whether it be sufficient to justify it in prohibiting the teaching in the institution of the views in question. evidence referred to is the Perkins Professor's Address upon Evolution, In that Address which he laid before the Board for their consideration. he exhibits the views he holds upon the subject of evolution-the views which it might be expected that he would inculcate in his class-room.
-Had the Pro-This kind of evidence is universally admitted to be valid. fessor appeared in person and orally expounded his views, could he have more clearly set them forth than he had done in that carefully prepared Address?
-What need was there, what need is there now, to institute a
+1. It would violate all analogy to suppose that the Curators of an educational institution could not, upon grounds of expediency, prevent certain teachings, or even request the resignation of a teacher, without instituting formal process against him.
+If they should be convinced by sufficient evidence that his teaching of certain views, or his continuance in office, would be detrimental to the interests of the institution and to other related interests, what hinders them from taking that course?
+And is it not almost unsupposable that one, requested to vacate his position by competent authority, should refuse to comply with the request, or demand a formal trial before he will admit the necessity of his retirement?

+2. There was in this instance no need for the tabling of charges and for a formal trial.
+The evidence before the Board and the Associated Synods was sufficient to ground action on the part of either.
+The Board might have proceeded, upon that evidence, to prohibit the inculcation of the Perkins Professor's peculiar views if they had deemed them prejudicial to the welfare of the Seminary and the interests of the church.